reuixiy/hugo-theme-meme/README.md

 ## Description

-MemE is a powerful and highly customizable [GoHugo](https://github.com/gohugoio/hugo) theme for personal blogs.
-MemE focuses on elegance, simplicity, modernity, and code correctness.
-Also, I hope you would enjoy MemE like a meme and share MemE like a meme!
-Just like what your blog and articles do! 😝
+MemE is a powerful and highly customizable [GoHugo](https://github.com/gohugoio/hugo) theme for personal blogs, which focuses on elegance, simplicity, modernity, and best practices in coding.

 ## Preview